Official party status: House of Commons

-Under the Canadian War Service Voting Regulations, 1944 membership standings in the House of Commons of eight or more were used to qualify leaders to appoint scrutineers for the special returning offices.
+Under the Canadian War Service Voting Regulations, 1944, membership standings in the House of Commons of eight or more were used to qualify leaders to appoint scrutineers for the special returning offices.

 Since the early 1950s, parties other than the government and official opposition had been granted limited rights by a series of rulings in the House of Commons.
 Following an amendment to the Senate and House of Commons Act in 1963, the leaders of parties with twelve or more recognized members in the House of Commons began to be paid an additional stipend above that paid to all members of the House of Commons.
-Such recognized partes have also received research funding since 1968.
+Such recognized parties have also received research funding since 1968.

-In 2001, then Speaker Peter Milliken, made a ruling against full party recognition for the Progressive Conservative/Democratic Representative (PC/DR) Coalition which had been formed by 12 members of the recognized PC Party and 8 independent members of the Democratic Representative Caucus.
-Milliken identified the features of a recognized party as having 12 or more members, appointing slate of House Officers as official spokespeople, and working as a cohesive unit under the same banner but noted the practice related to the recognition of parties rather than parliamentary groups.
+In 2001, the Speaker, Peter Milliken, ruled against full party recognition for the Progressive Conservative/Democratic Representative (PC/DR) Coalition, which had been formed by the 12 members of the recognized PC Party and 8 independent members of the Democratic Representative Caucus, who had left the larger Canadian Alliance caucus.
+Milliken identified the features of a recognized party as having 12 or more members, appointing slate of House officers as official spokespeople, and working as a cohesive unit under the same banner but noted the practice related to the recognition of parties rather than parliamentary groups.
 The Speaker could not grant the PC/DR Coalition full party recognition because the group disavowed the title of being a party.

 A party must have at least 12 seats to be recognized as an official party in the House of Commons.
-Recognition means that the party will get time to ask questions during question period, and money for research and staff (both are proportional to the number of seats.)
+Recognition means that the party's caucus is permitted to ask questions during question period more frequently (although this is determined by the Speaker), and money for research (proportional to the number of seats).